metacpan/metacpan-cpan-extracted/distros/A/App-ansicolumn/README.md

     or
     $ curl -sL http://cpanmin.us | perl - App::ansicolumn

-Until CPAN release, use this:
+To get the latest code, use this:

     $ cpanm https://github.com/kaz-utashiro/App-ansicolumn.git